PaackEng/i18n-json-to-elm/README.md

 ## Instructions

-- Download the json from POEditor using "key - value" format.
+- Download the JSON from POEditor, using "key - value" format.
 - Save it inside an `i18n` (configurable as `"source"`) folder in your project's path.
 - Add `.elm-i18n` (configurable as `"dest"`) to `source-directories` in your `elm.json`.